 - If you have a stand mixer, use whisk attachment and begin beating the egg mixture on high speed until it is thoroughly cooled, fluffy, and holds its shape well (beaten to stiff peaks; can take between 8-15 minutes).

 - Switch to the paddle attachment (if using a stand mixer) and begin adding butter little by little.
 Mixture may become curdled, but will come together after you beating for several minutes.
 Turn the mixer to high and beat for several minutes to incorporate lots of air and make the buttercream fluffy.
+Read the tips in the post above for troubleshooting tips if your buttercream isn't coming together.

 - Because this buttercream has liquid sweetener, I find it can make the mixture heavy and sometimes adding a bit of cornstarch or arrowroot powder helps it to fluff up, especially on warm & humid days.
 This is optional and may not be necessary if your buttercream is fluffing up fine.